MATH3962 Rings, Fields and Galois Theory (Advanced)

 - Able to apply the theory and methods introduced in the unit to specific examples, both those encountered in lectures and tutorials, and to related examples.

-- Assignment 1 is due Thursday of week 6 (13th April): The questions are available here.
-Please read the instructions on the question sheet carefully.
-Your assignment must be submitted electronically.
+- Assignment 1 was due Thursday of week 6 (13th April): The questions are available here and solutions.

 - To help you study, here is a copy of last year's Assignment 1, and the solutions.
 Here is a copy of last year's Assignment 2, with solutions.

 Your mark for MATH3962 will be calculated as follows.